 |How long do deleted files stay in Trash?||

-As a G Suite administrator, you should consider how you want to organize and share your organization’s data when deciding on whether to use My Drive or a shared drive.
+As an administrator, you should consider how you want to organize and share your organization’s data when deciding on whether to use My Drive or a shared drive.
 Review these best practices:

 - Share content responsibly—Use shared drives to share content intended for public or organization-wide view.
 Keep personal and private files in My Drive.